Lane Poole Reserve

 The reserve protects native forests and woodlands, and includes a stretch of the Murray River, one of the few undammed rivers in this part of Western Australia, with natural waterfalls and rock pools along its length.

 Flora and fauna

 Lane Poole Reserve is in the Jarrah Forest bioregion, also known as the Southwest Australia woodlands.
 It is the largest protected area in the northern Jarrah Forest, and covers more than 50,000 ha.

 There are about 500 native species of plants in the reserve.
 Plant communities include jarrah forest, which are tall open forests of jarrah (Eucalyptus marginata) and marri (Corymbia calophylla), including areas of old growth forest.
 Wandoo woodlands are found in the eastern side of the park.
 Wildflowers fill the forests and woodlands in spring.
 The densely-vegetated Taxandria swamp thickets provide habitat for quokka (Setonix brachyurus) and the noisy scrub-bird (Atrichornis clamosus).

 Threatened marsupials in the reserve include the quokka, woylie (Bettongia penicillata), western ringtail possum (Pseudocheirus occidentalis), and chuditch (Dasyurus geoffroii).
 Native birds include Baudin's black cockatoo (Zanda baudinii) and Carnaby's black cockatoo (Zanda latirostris).

 Recreation

+There are numerous campsites in the reserve: